 Author: Nicholas Caito

-May 2nd, 2018 – Andrea Soranno, PhD, Assistant Professor of Biochemistry and Molecular Biophysics received a Knight ADRC Pilot Grant award from the Alzheimer’s Disease Research Center (ADRC) for his work entitled “Conformational analysis of ApoE and its role in AD mechanism”.
+April 29th, 2019 – Andrea Soranno, PhD, Assistant Professor of Biochemistry and Molecular Biophysics received a new five year grant award from the National Institute on Aging for his research entitled “Conformational and functional analysis of Apolipoprotein E”.

 Josh Rackers is a graduate student in Biophysics at Washington University in St. Louis.
 His work focuses on using the tools of applied quantum mechanics to predict the behavior and interactions of biological molecules.
 This work is motivated by a deeply held belief that physics holds the answers to many of biology’s most important problems.
 Josh obtained a bachelor’s degree in Physics and Political Science from The Ohio State University.
 While at Ohio State, he performed research on Positron Emission Tomography (PET) silicon-based detector design.
 Following graduation, Josh decided that the most immediate way to make an impact on the world was to become a teacher.
 He was selected for Teach For America, an organization that places top university graduates in teaching positions at poor, mostly-urban schools.
 He taught high school physics and chemistry in Baltimore, Maryland in what was certainly the most difficult and rewarding job of his career.
 He claims to have succeeded in persuading a generation of students that physics really does matter to the real world. (more…)

 Recent progress on inhibitors of the type II transmembrane serine proteases, hepsin, matriptase and matriptase-2.